firebase/genkit/docs/rag.md

 The definitions are broad on purpose because Genkit is un-opinionated about what an "index" is or how exactly documents are retrieved from it.
-Genkit only provides document formats for `TextDocument` and `MultipartDocument`.
-Everything else is defined by retriever or indexer implementation provider (through the plugin system).
+Genkit only provides `Document` format and everything else is defined by retriever or indexer implementation provider.

 ## Retrievers